ckeditor/ckeditor4/tests/core/filter/manual/margintransformation.md

 ## Expected

-Paragraph has left margin (only), like below:
+Paragraph has left margin visible and source code like below:

 `<p style="margin-left:60px; margin-right:60px">This paragraph should have a margin.</p>`